Secondary school lasts 7 years, and it is divided into collège (middle school) and lycée (high school).

 - The second foreign language classes start in 5ème, and the students can choose to learn German, Spanish or Italian;

-- Learning Serbian is also mandatory and is carried out in groups – Serbian as a mother tongue or Serbian as a foreign language.
+- Learning Serbian is also mandatory and is carried out in groups – intermediate or advanced level.

 - Learning Latin as an optional subject starting from 5ème;

-- European section starting from 2nde, which is intended for students with exceptional English language skills.
-Within this section, History and Geography are taught in English (non-linguistic subject), and the Baccalauréat (high school leaving certificate) diplomas of this section participants have the «Section Européenne» designation.
+- European section starting from 2nde, which is intended for students who wish to improve their English language skills.
+Within this section, History and Geography are partialy taught in English (non-linguistic subject - DNL), and the Baccalauréat (high school graduation certificate) diplomas of this section participants have the «Section Européenne» designation.

 Pronote and reports